AidaLlacGo/Balance_packaging_and_recyclability/README.md

 2. Select the desired food type to be tested.
 3. Execute
 4. See results and check the thesis document
-In case it is desired to cehck multiple food types, run steps i to iii.
+In case it is desired to cehck multiple food types, run steps 2-4.